sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 # Other new and noteworthy improvements

 * [vhdl_only] **Quickfix all undeclared signals in a port map**.
 This was the number one feature request for our VHDL editor.
-You can now declare all signals in a port map (and all constants in a generic map) in a single action.
+You can now declare all signals in a port map (and all constants in a generic map) in a single action
 ![Quick fix all signals in port map](3.5/quick-fix-all-signals-in-port-map.png)

 * Improved **Libraries View**: